 It is interesting to note that Lady Wentworth, who did not usually inbreed, made at least four attempts at close-breeding to Skowronek:

-1926 mating of Skowronek son, Naseem, to Skowronek daughter, * Raida 600 with no conception
+1926 mating of Skowronek son, Naseem, to Skowronek daughter, * Raida 600 – no conception

 1935 mating of Skowronek grandson, Ferhan, to Skowronek daughter, *Incoronata 1200 – *Ferhanata 1202, foaled in 1936.

-**All of the articles included in the newly re-launched Crabbet.com site from the original website, Georgia Cheer, Silver Monarch Publishing and The Crabbet Influence magazine are shared here with permission of Georgia Cheer on May 16, 2012.**
+**All of the articles included in the re-launched Crabbet.com site from the original website, Georgia Cheer, Silver Monarch Publishing and The Crabbet Influence magazine are shared here with permission of Georgia Cheer given May 16, 2012.**